yeyehandsome1984/Cryptosite/README.md

         4) An information button that explains the site objective, usage and legend.
     * The page should allow the users to interpret the occupancy without amy actions.

-2. Gym Tracker Page:
+2. Crypto Chart Page:
-    * The page will present data via a heatmap.
+    * The page will present data through Line Chart, Pie Chart and a data table.
     * Using dropdown menu to include options for users to interact with.
     * Display Live occupany data of the selected gym.
+    * Display Live day high, low, spot price data of the selected Crypto Coin.

 # Skeleton